Letters from Lodi

 "Another benefit of seasoning is its effect on the sensory properties of the wood.
 Air-dried wood loses its resiny and overtly 'woody' flavors over time, giving rise to deeper, more complex flavors.
 In this sense, it could also be compared to the affinage of cheese or curing meat.
 Exposure to rainfall is also an important part of the process, as wood tannins will be dissolved in water.
 This reduces the perception of astringency in the wood."

-Are, in fact, barrels made from oak staves seasoned 4 to 5 years superior to barrels made from oak seasoned for 3 years?
-Although Tonnellerie Ô does offer premium priced French oak barrels made from 5-year seasoned wood (starting at $2,000 per barrel, compared to French barrels from wood seasoned 3 years starting at $995, or American oak barrels from wood seasoned 2 years starting at $545), the Master Cooper himself is not completely sold on the notion that extra-long seasoning qualifies as a make-or-break factor.
+Are, in fact, barrels made from oak staves seasoned for 4 to 5 years superior to barrels made from oak seasoned for 3 years?
+Although Tonnellerie Ô does offer premium-priced French oak barrels made from 5-year seasoned wood (starting at $2,000 per barrel, compared to French barrels from wood seasoned 3 years starting at $995, or American oak barrels from wood seasoned 2 years starting at $545), Master Cooper himself is not completely sold on the notion that extra-long seasoning qualifies as a make-or-break factor.
 "The difference between 3 and 4 years of seasoning," says Roberts, "is negligible."
-More important to a cooper like Roberts would be the sum total of all the other factors that amount to a high quality barrel:
+More important to a cooper like Roberts would be the sum total of all the other factors that amount to a high-quality barrel:

 • Source of wood